-We’ll examine 10 guides and five courses that you can rely on to improve your SEO knowledge.
-Although some guides and courses have a similar title and focus, the information and advice provided in each one is both unique and valuable.
+We’ll examine 10 guides and four courses that you can rely on to improve your SEO knowledge.
+Although some guides and courses have a similar title and focus, the information and advice provided in each one are both unique and valuable.

 Let’s get started!

 1. The Complete Beginner’s Guide to SEO (Buffer) – Are you new to the world of SEO?
 In this case, a beginner’s guide is exactly what you need (more of these to come).